How Much Is a Dog Supposed to Eat?

 Up to 100 pounds | 4 |

 Most adult dogs thrive on two meals a day.
-Adjust portion sizes based on weight, activity level, and specific dietary needs.
+Adjust portions based on weight, activity level, and specific dietary needs.
 Regular feeding schedules contribute to consistency and routine.

 Adult Dog | Meals Per Day |